Programme for Active Learning (PAL)

 PAL Modules Offered

 |Outdoor Education||‘The Great Outdoors' (Primary 1 & 2) |

-Pupils will be able to experience things in their environment.
-They will be outdoors, going on scavenger hunts to search of things.
-Pupils will broaden their perspectives as they learn about great outdoor experiences on journeys such as the Mount Everest.
+Students will be able to experience things in their environment.
+They will be outdoors, going on scavenger hunts to search for things.
+Students will broaden their perspectives as they learn about great outdoor experiences on journeys such as the Mount Everest.

 |Sports & Games||‘Mini-Olympics’ (Primary 2) |

-Pupils will be able to apply the psychomotor skills taught in the PE syllabus in the modified versions of games and sports in the Olympic Games and learn a specified set of SEL skills and competencies that portray the essence of Olympic values which are aligned to the school values.
+Students will be able to apply the psychomotor skills taught in the PE syllabus in the modified versions of games and sports in the Olympic Games and learn a specified set of SEL skills and competencies that portray the essence of Olympic values which are aligned to the school values..

 |Drama||‘The World of Imagination' (Primary 2) |

-Pupils are exposed to key features of drama namely ‘Teacher-in- role’, freeze frames, conscience alley and story whoosh.
+Students are exposed to key features of drama namely ‘Teacher-in- role’, freeze frames, conscience alley and story whoosh.
 Each lesson is based on a story that teaches a moral value.
-By being engaged in the key features mentioned and the story itself, pupils learn important social and emotional skills.
+By being engaged in the key features mentioned and the story itself, students learn important social and emotional skills.